tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

     });

-6. Add Custom CSS to style the pop-up.
+f.
+Add Custom CSS to style the pop-up.
 Create a new file ``public/css/map.css`` and add the following contentss:

 ::